The problems in far too many organizations today are legion:

 She notes that speaking up is only the beginning.
-If a manager responds negatively when someone raises a concern, psychological safety is diminished or destroyed.
+If a manager responds negatively when someone raises a concern, it reduces or eliminates psychological safety.

-She also notes that “psychologically safe workplaces have a powerful advantage in competitive industries,” because they benefit from the feedback loops when customer service agents raise concerns with their managers or when line workers mention production problems to their supervisors, thereby identifying opportunities for improvement.
-In too many organizations, people are afraid to speak up, and so countless ideas are never shared.
+She also notes that “psychologically safe workplaces have a powerful advantage in competitive industries.”
+That’s because they benefit from the feedback loops when customer service agents raise concerns with their managers or when line workers mention production problems to their supervisors, thereby identifying opportunities for improvement.
+In too many organizations, people are afraid to speak up, and so they don’t share their ideas.